NativeScript/docs-v7/docs/runtimes/require.md

 NativeScript modules and the code for your NativeScript app need to comply with the [CommonJS specification](http://wiki.commonjs.org/wiki/Modules/1.1.1).
 In NativeScript, files and modules are in one-to-one correspondence.
 To be able to call the functionality of a custom or built-in NativeScript module, you need to reference it in a `require` statement.
 When declaring your `require` statements, keep in mind that the NativeScript runtimes search and evaluate JavaScript files in a platform-dependent way for performance reasons.

+> **Note:** The good development practice for Angular and TypeScript based applicaitons is to use ES6 specification (e.g. `import` and `export`).
+In NativeScript all TypeScript files will be downcompiled to ES5 and the generated files will be transpiled according to the CommonJS specification (`require` and `module.exports`).

 This is the typical architecture of a built and packaged NativeScript app.
 All example `require` statements in this article refer to this sample architecture:
 ```
 /private/var/.../Applications/HelloWorldApp.app